Nadeau-Innovations/site/content/post/tesla-bot/index.md

 While big tech reveals have their partisan commentators that will argue back and forth about the merits of the technology, it was timely that Tesla AI Day coincided with the [text message dump from the Twitter v.
 Elon debacle](https://time.com/6218578/elon-musk-texts-twitter/), because if we ask the question, ***what did you get done this week?***, well, in the case of Tesla, quite a bit.

-There has already been a flood of articles and thoughtpices about the bot, [some salty and negative](https://spectrum.ieee.org/robotics-experts-tesla-bot-optimus), [others pure hype](https://ca.finance.yahoo.com/news/tesla-optimus-robot-change-world-182110412.html).
+There has already been a flood of articles and thoughtpieces about the bot, [some salty and negative](https://spectrum.ieee.org/robotics-experts-tesla-bot-optimus), [others pure hype](https://ca.finance.yahoo.com/news/tesla-optimus-robot-change-world-182110412.html).
-I myself have been trying to write this article for over a month and my perspectives keep on shifting with each little discussion I have with friends and colleagues.
+I myself have been trying to write this article for a while and my perspectives keep on shifting with each little discussion I have with friends and colleagues.
 Now, I want to take a more nuanced look at the event and the robot.

 {{< youtube ODSJsviD_SU >}}